westlake-autolab/FusionAD/README.md

 ## Paper

-For more details, please refer to the full paper.
+For more details, please refer to the full paper which will be released very soon.

+### Code release

+This project is still in heavy development and we will release a plan for code release later.

 ## Main Results
 ∗ denotes evaluation using checkpoints from official implementation.